 TUC Hall of Fame

-The next Hall of Fame Induction will take place on October 19, 2012.
-Specific details and ticket information will be posted on the 2012 TUC Hall of Fame Celebration page in summer 2012.
-For now, book the date!
+The next Hall of Fame Induction will take place in September/October 2014.
+Specific details and ticket information will be made available in summer 2014.

 Hall of Fame Policy & Nominations

 Here is the TUC Hall of Fame Policy.

 Did you want to nominate someone for the TUC Hall of Fame?
 Nominations for 2014 are due by July 1 and must be done via the TUC Hall of Fame Nomination Form.
 You can submit as many nomination forms as you like.
 You can submit a nomination form by either of the following means:

 In addition to the Nomination Forms, we also have Candidate Questionnaires for potential inductees (Player, Builder, Special Merit).
 A Candidate Questionnaire is not initially required when nominating an individual, but it is welcome and it helps us be more informed about the individual.
 The Hall of Fame Committee may request questionnaires to be completed by, or on behalf of, potential inductees.